kripken/j2k.js/README.markdown

 by opening them as RAW (select "all files", then "select file type" as raw, and pick "generated.raw").
 You should select "Planar RGB" as the format, and enter the right width and height.

+You can modify the settings in make.py.
+For example, changing `USE_TYPED_ARRAYS` to 0 will make it generate a build without typed arrays (which as mentioned above, will be slower but will work if the environment lacks typed arrays).